PelionIoT/pelion-ready-example/README.md

 * Fork the template and create an example application for your platform in https://os.mbed.com
 * [Optional] Change connectivity interface.
 By default uses Ethernet - see `main.cpp`.
 * [Optional] Change the filesystem and/or the block device for storage.
 By default uses FAT filesystem over SD card.
 See `main.cpp`.
+* [Optional] Make minor changes in `mbed_app.json` to support multiple platforms with same connectivity and storage.

+ **Note:** Make sure to the application works Out-of-the-Box and no changes are required in `main.cpp`.
+The goal is to deliver a great UX to our developers.

 ### Porting Example